 - Aviva, the UK's largest insurance company, provide apprenticeships in a number of financial areas aimed at well qualified school and college leavers.
 This sometimes includes underwriting, depending on which areas they are recruiting for.
 Applicants need a group of 4 or 5 Highers, or 3 Advanced Highers and grades should be equivalent to a minimum of 120 UCAS tariff points.
 English and Maths must be held at least at National 5.
 Entry is very competitive.
 See below for more information.

-- Some trainee underwriters enter with a Higher National Certificate (HNC), Higher National Diploma (HND) or a degree.
+- Some trainee underwriters enter with an HNC, Higher National Diploma HND or a degree.
 Any subject is acceptable, but the following are particularly helpful: accounting, business management, economics, finance, insurance, law, mathematics and statistics.
 For entry to an HNC or HND you need 1-2 Highers.
 For a degree course you usually need 4-5 Highers, depending on where, and which subject, you study.
 Passes should include English and Maths.

 - Many insurance companies offer graduate training schemes in underwriting.
 Most will look for a 2:1 degree; subjects such as business, economics and accountancy are particularly relevant but any subject is acceptable.